Violette Leduc: Career and personal life

-In 1926, Leduc moved to Paris, along with her mother and step-father, and enrolled in the Lycée Racine.
-That same year, she failed her baccalaureate exam, and began working as a press cuttings clerk and secretary at Plon publishers, later becoming a writer of news pieces about their publications.
+In 1926, Leduc moved to Paris, along with her mother and stepfather, and enrolled in the Lycée Racine.
+The same year, she failed her baccalaureate exam, and began working as a press cuttings clerk and secretary at Plon publishers, later becoming a writer of news pieces about their publications.
 She continued to live with Hertgès for nine years in the suburbs of Paris.
 Violette's mother Berthe encouraged her homosexual relations, believing this would protect Violette from illegitimate pregnancy.

 In 1927, Violette met Jacques Mercier, seven years her senior, in a cinema.
-Despite her involvement with Denise Hertgès, Jacques Mercier continuously pursued Violette.
-This love triangle is the basis of the plot Ravages, wherein Violette is represented by the character "Thérèse", Jacques Mercier by "Marc", and Denise Hertgès by "Cécile".
-Violette's relationship with Denise ended in 1935.
-In 1939, Violette married Jacques Mercier.
-Their marriage was unsuccessful, and the two separated.
-During their separation, Violette discovered that she was pregnant, and she almost lost her life during an abortion.
+Despite her involvement with Hertgès, Mercier continuously pursued Violette.
+This love triangle is the basis of the plot of Ravages, wherein Violette is represented by the character Thérèse, Mercier by Marc, and Hertgès by Cécile.
+Violette's relationship with Hertgès ended in 1935.
+In 1939, Violette married Mercier.
+Their marriage was unsuccessful, and they separated.
+During their separation, Violette discovered that she was pregnant, and almost lost her life during an abortion.

 In 1938, she met Maurice Sachs (future author of Le Sabbat), and in 1942, he took Violette to Normandy, where she wrote the manuscript of L'Asphyxie.
 During this time, Violette was also involved with trading on the black market, which allowed her to make a living.
 In 1944, Violette saw Simone de Beauvoir, and in 1945, Violette gave Beauvoir a copy of the manuscript of L'Asphyxie.
 This interaction formed the basis of a friendship and mentorship between her and Beauvoir that lasted for the rest of her life.
 Her first novel, L'Asphyxie (In the Prison of Her Skin), was published by Albert Camus for Éditions Gallimard, and earned her praise from Jean-Paul Sartre, Jean Cocteau, and Jean Genet.
-Her friendship and love of Maurice Sachs is detailed in her autobiography La Bâtarde.
+Her friendship and love of Maurice Sachs is detailed in her autobiography, La Bâtarde.

-In 1955, Violette published her novel Ravages with Gallimard, but the editor censored the first one hundred and fifty page section of the book.
-This section depicted Violette's sexual encounters and defloration with her female classmate; Isabelle P. Gallimard censored this section by labelling it obscene.
+In 1955, Violette published her novel Ravages with Gallimard, but the editor censored the first 150-page section of the book, which depicts Violette's sexual encounters and defloration with her female classmate; Isabelle P. Gallimard censored this section by labelling it obscene.
 The censored part was eventually published as a separate novella, Thérèse and Isabelle, in 1966.
 Another novel, Le Taxi, caused controversy because of its depiction of incest between a brother and a sister.
 Critic Edith J. Benkov compared this novel with the work of Marguerite Duras and Nathalie Sarraute.

 Leduc's best-known book, the memoir La Bâtarde, was published in 1964.
 It nearly won the Prix Goncourt, and quickly became a best-seller.
 She went on to write eight more books, including La Folie en tête (Mad in Pursuit), the second part of her literary autobiography.

 In 1968, Radley Metzger made a film of Leduc's novel Thérèse and Isabelle.
-The film was a commercial feature about adolescent lesbian love, starring Essy Persson and Anna Gael.
+It is a commercial feature about adolescent lesbian love, starring Essy Persson and Anna Gael.